We Tried It: The Best Mini Golf Courses for Families on O‘ahu

-- Description: The Ko’olau mountain range provides a peaceful backdrop against this mini-golf course, comprising 18 and 36 holes (see pricing for both).
+- Description: The Ko’olau mountain range provides a peaceful backdrop against this mini-golf course, comprising 18 and 36 holes.
 Expect short and long putts, challenging slopes and breaks, and a dark, cave-like structure on the course.
 Zipliners in the distance occasionally scream and holler, but nothing too distracting.

 Glow Putt Mini Golf (18 holes)